-The Vision of the Toronto District School Board (TDSB), as outlined in the TDSB's Special Education Plan, in line with Regulation 181/98, is that students with special education needs be welcomed, included and supported within well-resourced neighborhood schools.
-Some students with unique strengths and needs may require more specialized or intensive programs and supports.
-It is our goal that these intensive programs and supports will be available in sites that are equitably located throughout the District.
+The Vision of the Toronto District School Board (TDSB), as outlined in the TDSB's Special Education Plan, in line with Regulation 181/98, is that students with disabilities and special education needs and intersecting identities be welcomed, included and supported in well-resourced neighborhood schools.
+We recognize that some students with unique strengths and needs may require more specialized or intensive programs and supports, and provide these in consultation with parents/guardians/caregivers.
+It is our goal that these intensive programs and supports will be available in sites that are equitably located throughout the district.

-The Vision includes a commitment on the part of the Toronto District School Board to make, where possible, facilities fully accessible to students, families, staff and communities.
+The Vision includes a commitment on the part of the TDSB to make, where possible, facilities fully accessible to students, families, staff and communities.
 Policy on Accessible Education for Students with Disabilities.